 Does jazz style influence a soloists’ beat-upbeat ratios?

 By taking into account a large number of recordings from across an extensive time period and performed by a variety of musicians, our analysis provides a more comprehensive investigation than what the literature offers to date.
-Results consequently contribute with insights relevant to music practice and education in jazz, historical musicological research, and music cognition.
+The results contribute with insights relevant to music practice and education in jazz, historical musicological research, and music cognition.

 2. Method